 - Oscar contenders: The Story of the Weeping Camel, Home of the Brave, and Howard Zinn: You Can’t Be Neutral on a Moving Train are three of the semifinalists in the Academy Awards’ Best Documentary Feature category.

-- Not Oscar contenders: Why have this year’s polemical Iraq War-related documentaries been left out of the running?
+- Why have this year’s polemical Iraq War-related documentaries been left out of the running?

 Oscar contenders: The Story of the Weeping Camel & Home of the Brave among Best Documentary Feature semifinalists